-As a centre for a devolved national, YCC Scotland recognise that the messaging from the MHRA on the promotion of the Yellow Card scheme for medical devices in England and Wales may have an impact on reporting in Scotland.
-The impact of mixed models for reporting will be closely monitored and discussed with advisory group members where IRIC have representation.
+As a centre for a devolved nation, YCC Scotland recognises that the messaging from the MHRA on the promotion of the Yellow Card scheme for medical devices in England and Wales may have an impact on reporting in Scotland.
+The impact of mixed models for reporting will be closely monitored and discussed with colleagues from IRIC who are represented within the Yellow Card advisory group.